indigo-dc/bdocker/doc/installation.md

 The daemons can be deployed by using the RESFUL APIs or the middleware solutions.
 On the other hand, the administrator can use any other tool to deploy it.

-## Deploy daemons based on the middleware solutions:
+## Run daemons based on the middleware solutions:

 The proper way to launch the daemons is by using the middleware.
 Those daemons provide multi-thread management able to attend several request at the same time.
 In order to configure the middleware, the ``workers`` and ``timeout`` parameters